JodoZT/MHWNoChunk/MHWNoChunk/readme.txt

 For providing the final Iceborne chunk key order: legendff For working on a keygen regarding Iceborne chunk encryption: MoonBunnie, Asterisk For help with bruteforcing the Iceborne chunk key order early on: Vuze, XunLi, Asterisk, Dallagen, MoonBunnie, Kiranico, DMQW, Aradi147, Ice, Miralis﻿
+For texture preview function: Qowyn
+For other programming issues: rz7d, KeisukeOkaya
 ﻿
 This tool can decompress part of the MHW chunk file as you want.
 ﻿2x speed and 0.5x disk usage.
 No .PKG file created.

+v2.2.0 update:
+Add preview to texture files.
 v2.1.1 update:
 Add icon.
 Add error information.
 Use readonly to read chunk files(thanks to rz7d) v2.1.0 update: